DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Angular/description.md

     - 'yyyy-MM-ddTHH:mm:ssZ'
     - 'yyyy-MM-ddTHH:mm:ssx'

 This demo shows how to use additional properties to customize your Calendar.
-Toggle the checkboxes on the right to change the Calendar in real time.
+You can toggle the checkboxes on the right to change the Calendar in real time.

 ## Disable Dates